Next: Package draw, Previous: Package diag [Contents][Index]

 loads this function.

-Returns the value at x of the distribution function of a \({\it Geometric}(p)\) random variable, with 0 < p \leq 1
+Returns the value at x of the cumulative distribution function of a \({\it Geometric}(p)\) random variable, with 0 < p \leq 1

 The cdf is $$ 1-(1-p)^{1 + \lfloor x \rfloor} $$